The Great Anacostia!

 In 2005, Building Bridges Across the River opened the 110,000-square-foot (10,000 m2) Town Hall Education Arts Recreation Campus (THEARC) which is home to eleven nonprofit organizations, all of which share the goal of helping children and adults reach their full potential.
 Free summer evening jazz concerts are also given weekly in Fort Dupont Park.
 The annual Martin Luther King Birthday Parade is a notable annual event along the Avenue bearing Dr. King's name.
 Starting in 2006 the annual parade date was changed from January to April.
 (Also see the separate article on Congress Heights).
 In January 2007 a new large supermarket opened to serve the neighborhood.

 - Source Wikipedia

 Fast forward to 2017, Anacostia is becoming a very hot-market.
 Drive through Anacostia and you will still see the affects of "decay and failure" of government policies, but you will also see a community which is transitioning and becoming a great place to live.
 The renovations are all over the place.
-And very soon, Prosperity will bring to the market three beautiful properties in Anacostia - 1621 W St. SE, 1625 W St. SE, 1486 Bangor St. SE, and 1376, 1378, and 1380 Morris Road SE.
+And very soon, Prosperity will bring to the market six beautiful properties in Anacostia - 1621 W St. SE, 1625 W St. SE, 1486 Bangor St. SE, and 1376, 1378, and 1380 Morris Road SE.